-The first reason is based on the premise that uranium is too scarce or costly to just use in a once-through fuel cycle, or that indigenous supplies are limited and that access to foreign supplies is unreliable.
+The first reason is based on the premise that uranium is too scarce or costly to just use in a once-through fuel cycle, or that national supplies are limited and that access to foreign supplies is unreliable.
 The second is based on the premise that suitable repository space to manage the resulting wastes will be scarce.
 Both reasons also assume that nuclear energy continues to be an economic choice for a given country.

-It is noted that although recycling of used fuel into FRs may reduce the volume of high-level waste produced per megawatt of electricity generated, it does not always significantly reduce the required footprint area of a repository.
+It is noted that although recycling of used fuel into FRs may reduce the volume of high-level waste produced per megawatt of electricity generated, it may not significantly reduce the required footprint area of a repository.
 This is because the footprint is governed by the total thermal output of the waste, not by its total volume, and the thermal output of the wastes are primarily driven by how much power has been produced regardless of the fuel cycle.
-Only in the case of very advanced fuel cycles, with full partitioning and transmutation of all actinides maintained over long periods of time, is there any significant reduction in high-level waste repository space requirements.
-Even in these extreme cases, the reduction in high-level waste repository space is somewhat offset by the large increase in the long-lived intermediate-level wastes resulting from these fuel cycles (which also requires long-term management in a deep repository).
+Only in the case of very advanced fuel cycles, with full partitioning and transmutation of all actinides, maintained over long periods of time with significant surface storage for decay of heat generating fission products, is there any significant reduction in high-level waste repository space requirements.
+Even in this case, the reduction in high-level waste repository space is offset by the increase in the long-lived intermediate-level wastes resulting from these fuel cycles (which also requires long-term management in a deep repository).

 A third reason is also sometimes quoted: partitioning and transmutation will reduce the "radiotoxicity" of the waste by transmuting the transuranic elements.
-However, while transmutation can eliminate the longerlived transuranic elements in the used fuel, it does not improve the overall safety of a repository because the transuranic elements have very low mobility in the natural environment and do not migrate from the repository to the biosphere.
-The very long-lived mobile fission products, such as I-129 (which are not eliminated by the advanced fuel cycles), are generally the key radionuclides for long-term repository safety assessments [Kessler et al., 2012; Sandia, 2012; EASAC, 2014; NWMO, 2017b].
+However, while transmutation can eliminate the longer-lived transuranic elements in the used fuel, it does not significantly improve the overall safety of a repository because the transuranic elements have very low mobility in the repository environment.
+The very long-lived mobile fission products, such as I-129 (which are not eliminated by the advanced fuel cycles), are generally the key radionuclides for long-term repository safety assessments [Kessler et al., 2012; Sandia, 2012; EASAC, 2014; NWMO, 2017, 2018b].

 In any event, fully implementing RP&T requires the commercial scale deployment of advanced systems, such as FRs as shown in Figure 1, or ADSs, as well as their associated infrastructure such as reprocessing plants and fuel fabrication facilities.
 Although FRs have been in existence since the 1950s, they have yet to achieve widespread commercial acceptance and deployment.
-See, for example, [IAEA, 2012, 2013b] for descriptions of various FR prototypes and their operating histories.
+See, for example, [IAEA, 2012, 2013] for descriptions of various FR prototypes and their operating histories.

 FRs do not use a moderator.
-They can be used to extract the energy from the U-238, as well as other actinides that are created in a reactor (such as various isotopes of plutonium, americium, neptunium, etc.).
+They can be used to extract the energy from the U-238, as well as other actinides that are created in a reactor (plutonium, americium, neptunium, etc.).
 In the case of U-238, this is done by first converting the U-238 to Pu-239 via neutron capture and subsequent radioactive decay, and then inducing fission in the Pu-239 by another neutron.
 As the U-238 is consumed, makeup uranium or other actinides can be added, either from reprocessed thermal reactor fuel or from the depleted uranium from enrichment processes.
 The use of depleted uranium is generally considered to be the better option, since it is widely available, has very low specific radioactivity and can be more easily handled, whereas the reprocessed uranium and other actinides tend to be very radioactive as a result of the buildup of more radioactive isotopes (e.g., gamma emitting daughter products of the U-232 decay chain).